fenok/react-router-typesafe-routes/README.md

 In a lot of cases you can get away with that.
 However, at the time of this writing it breaks on complex scenarios like this: `/test/:id(\\d+)?`.
 It likely will improve, but what if we want to fix it right now?
 What if we want more precise typing on parsed params?

 In that case we can completely override inferred type with our own.
 Note that it's your responsibility to sync this type with the actual path string.

+You can use transformers that store values as `string | undefined`.

 ```typescript
 const myRoute = route(path("/test/:id(\\d+)?", { id: param.number.optional }));